 On July 30, 2020, the Magistrate Judge considering our lawsuit against the FDA filed a Report and Recommendation in which she recommended to the District Judge handling the case that she grant the FDA's and Jacobus' motions for summary judgement and deny our motion for summary judgement.
-We are currently reviewing the Magistrate Judge's decision, which we believe to be incorrect as a matter of law and contrary to the plain language of the Orphan Drug Act, and we intend to pursue the case further with the District Judge.
-The decision on whether to grant or deny our motion for summary judgement remains with the District Judge handling the case.
+On September 29, 2020, the District Judge handling the Company's lawsuit against the FDA adopted the previously reported Report and Recommendation of the Magistrate Judge, granted summary judgement in favor of the FDA and Jacobus, and dismissed the Company's case.
+The Company has appealed the result to the Eleventh Circuit Court of Appeals.
+There can be no assurance as to the outcome of this lawsuit.